London Medical Cardiology

 Family history is also an unavoidable risk factor for coronary artery disease.
 If your father or brother has had the condition before they reached 55 years old, or your mother or sister developed it before 65, this can put you at a higher risk of developing it yourself.

-This doesn’t necessarily mean you will definitely get coronary artery disease in your lifetime.
+These don’t necessarily mean you will definitely get coronary artery disease in your lifetime.
 However, if you have a known history of it in your family, you may be genetically predisposed to it and will likely need to monitor your heart health closely.

 Lifestyle risk factors